Python

 Changes to the ~/.zprofile file will not take effect in the Terminal until you've quit and restarted the terminal.

 Entering python --version should now display the Python version number.
-This solves the error zsh: command not found: python.
+This solves the error zsh: command not found: python for versions installed by Pyenv.

-If Python was installed with Rye, you can list installed Python versions:
+If Python was installed with UV, you can list installed Python versions:

 $ echo $PATH